 You’re able to borrow literature that is not available in libraries in Düsseldorf via the interlibrary loan system.
 Fees apply for this service.
 You’ll need a valid ULB Düsseldorf library card to request interlibrary loans.

 Alternatively, you’re welcome to submit a purchase suggestion.

-Each interlibrary loan costs €1.50, regardless of whether the interlibrary loan request can be positively processed or not.
+Each interlibrary loan request costs €1.50, regardless of whether the interlibrary loan request can be positively processed or not.

 Log in to the interlibrary loan portal and you’ll be directed to the interlibrary loan order form for books.
 Search for a particular monographic publication, then select the publication you need and click on “To ILL order form”.
 Now set the desired delivery conditions and click on “Order now”.
 You’ll find an overview of your active requests including your order history at the top (“Account” tab).

 For multi volume works, you’ll need to order each volume separately.